 Assistant Professor of Pharmacy Practice

-Director of Experiential Programs - Community Practice
+Director, Experiential Programs - Community Practice

 B.S.
 Pharm., J.D., University of Puerto Rico; Pharm.
 D., Midwestern University.

 Dr. Carlos Alberto Torrado, a native of Puerto Rico, was raised in a community pharmacy in his hometown of Hatillo.
 His parents have owned a community pharmacy there for more than 30 years.
 He spent his school years in the “Colegio Evangélico Capitán Correa,” a Christian institution in Arecibo, Puerto Rico.
 After high school, he was admitted to the University of Puerto Rico, Arecibo Campus, where he completed his pre-pharmacy requirements, and was later admitted to the School of Pharmacy, where he completed his bachelor of science in pharmacy.
 In 2002 he completed his doctor of pharmacy degree from the Chicago College of Pharmacy at Midwestern University in Illinois.
 After working for various years in the independent community pharmacy setting, the complexity of laws and regulations to which he was exposed promoted his desire to become a lawyer.
 In 2009 he obtained a Juris Doctor from the School of Law at the University of Puerto Rico, an institution approved by the American Bar Association since 1945.

 Dr. Torrado is licensed as a registered pharmacist in Florida, Texas and Puerto Rico.
 He has also been admitted to practice law in Puerto Rico, the U. S. District Court for the District of Puerto Rico, the U. S. Court of Appeals for the First Circuit, and recently to the Supreme Court of the United States.